Trilok Singh Chitarkar: Awards and honors

-Many Punjabi newspapers share stories about the inspiring works of this artist.
-The painting exhibitions of this painter have been held frequently all around the Punjab.
+There have been many exhibitions of his work in Punjab, India.

 Paintings

 Being a very religious person, his knowledge about sikh religion is reflected in all his paintings.
 During initial days of his career, his works mostly focused towards freedom struggle of India and Patriotism.
 Later on his works represented teachings of Guru Granth Sahib.
 He also prepared illustrations of many books including Guru Gobind Singh Marg, while working with Punjab Language deptt.
 These original paintings by Trilok Singh Chitarkar are on display in Chitralok Art Gallery, Patiala.